fernandozamoraj/benefits_calc/README.md

 The architecture behind the back end promotes an application that separates concerns.
-Some of the concepts are rooted in the ideas originated by Eric Evans in his Book Domain Driven Design.
-The architecture divides objects into different categories such as Services, Entities, Aggregates, Repositories.
+Some of the concepts are rooted in the ideas originated by Eric Evans in his Book Domain-Driven Design.
+The architecture divides objects into different categories such as Services, Entities, Aggregates, Repositories and Data Transfer Objects.

 This approach helps further promote SOLID principles such as